 The results indicate that the Raters had a high level of agreement or consistency in their ratings within each cartoon episode, which indicates high inter-rater reliability.

+There is also reliability or consistency in SpongeBob SquarePants episodes having more inappropriate content than Caillou.

+Also, we start to see how some raters may having individual biases.
+For example Rater 3 tends to see more inappropriate content in SpongeBob than the other 2 raters and Rater 1 tends to see less in Caillou than other raters.

 Applications: